-WE ASSUME THAT: OUR LEVEL OF UNCERTAINTY RISK IMPACT WHAT WE WILL DO Te Tiriti settlements will occur at different stages during the life cycle of the long-term plan Low Significant new responsibilities will be placed on the Council as a consequence of the settlement.
-Low/Medium Continue to work constructively with existing and new Te Tiriti partners.
-Advocate that the Government funds any significant financial impacts associated with local settlements.
+We assume that: Our level of Risk Impact What we will do uncertainty Te Tiriti settlements will occur at different Low Significant new Low/Medium Continue to work constructively with stages during the life cycle of the long-term responsibilities will be existing and new Te Tiriti partners. plan placed on the Council as a Advocate that the Government funds consequence of the any significant financial impacts settlement. associated with local settlements.